neelangshu007/Crypt-Message-App/README.md

 Decryption: It is the process of transforming data or information from an unreadable to readable form.
 To do so we use decoding algorithms

-# Custom Feature
+## Custom Feature
-* On Long click on 'ENCRYPT BUTTON' in 'ENCRYPTION Activity' a custom encrytption algorithm will be used in the backend to change your text into binary code
+* On Long click on 'ENCRYPT BUTTON' in 'ENCRYPTION Activity' a custom encrytption algorithm will be used in the backend to change your text into binary code which will be more secure
-* And to DECRYPT the binary code into normal text you have to Long click on the 'DECRYPT BUTTON' in "DECRYPTION Activity'
+* And to DECRYPT that binary code into normal text you have to Long click on the 'DECRYPT BUTTON' in "DECRYPTION Activity'

 ## Pre-requisites